rh24/tradetracker-sinatra-app/NOTES.md

   end

 Models
-- User has many trades, has many years
+- Trades belong to a user, belong to a year
-- Year has many users
+- User has many trades, has many years through trades
-- Trades belong to a user
+- Year has many users, users have many years (many-to-many relationship) (is this many-to-many relationship even necessary? get help.)

 Views
 - mkdir trades
   - edit.erb